-The Economic Development Act 2012 (the Act) requires a development scheme to include an implementation strategy to "achieve the main purposes of the Act for this area, to the extent that they are not achieved by the land use plan or the plan for infrastructure".
+The Economic Development Act 2012 (the Act) requires a development scheme to include an Implementation strategy to "achieve the main purposes of the Act for this area, to the extent that they are not achieved by the land use plan or the plan for infrastructure".

-The implementation strategy for the Blackwater East PDA Development Scheme (the scheme) incorporates the Blackwater PDA Development Scheme implementation strategy.
-In addition, the release of land for development within the PDA will be staged sequentially as further development occurs within the Blackwater East PDA.
+The Implementation strategy for the Blackwater East PDA Development Scheme (the scheme) incorporates the Blackwater PDA Development Scheme Implementation strategy.
+The release of land will be staged sequentially as development occurs within the Blackwater East PDA.
 The timing of this release will depend on:

-- " projections of demand from the resource sector; - the development of existing vacant residential lots within the Blackwater PDA; and - the potential release of vacant residential zoned land within the Blackwater PDA that is subject to Native Title negotiations.
+- the development of existing vacant residential lots within the Blackwater PDA; - the potential release of vacant residential zoned land within the Blackwater PDA that is subject to Native Title negotiations; and - projections of demand from the resource sector.